ckan/ckan/doc/package_forms.rst

   def get_fieldset(is_admin=False):
       return my_fieldset

+ (The *is_admin* parameter can be considered if you wish to return a different fieldset for administrator users.)

 2. You need to provide an 'entry point' into your code package so that CKAN can access your new form.